 A Contextual Link is a piece of clickable text (usually a keyword) located in the body of a paragraph that contains similar ideas or context.
 These links can be natural or artificial.
 If they are natural, it means they link to another website voluntarily.
 If they are artificial, it means they have been manually posted.
-An example of artificial is when one of your guests posts a link back to your website/blog.
-When used properly, contextual links can help boost your SEO scores, leading to higher popularity and credibility among search engines, and increasing your pages ranking among search results.
+An example of an artificial link is when one of your guests post a link back to your website/blog.
+When used properly, contextual links can help boost your SEO scores, leading to higher popularity and credibility among search engines - increasing your page's ranking among search results.

 It is also beneficial to use longer descriptive phrases for your contextual links.
-By using these "Long-Tail" keywords, search engines evaluate your contextual link as more natural.
-A common myth is that by packing as many keywords into your link as possible, search engines will see it as more relevant, which is untrue.
-If contextual links appear forced, search engines will actually penalize your pages ranking.
+By using these "Long-Tail" keywords, search engines evaluate your contextual links as more natural.
+A common myth is that by packing as many keywords into your link as possible, search engines will see it as more relevant; this is not true.
+If contextual links appear forced, search engines will actually penalize your page's ranking.

 Lastly, it is very important that contextual links use authoritative sources that are valuable to the reader.
 This increases credibility among search engines and is extremely beneficial to the user.
-If they try to lure visitors to their page for the sole goal of increasing traffic, their bounce rate will increase, causing more harm than benefit.
+If they try to lure visitors to their page for the main goal of increasing traffic, then their bounce rate will increase which produces more harm than benefit.

 By following these best practices, you can optimize contextual links on your webpage generating higher SEO scores, and leading to the higher search rankings we are all desperately looking for.